Table of Contents

 Inter-process communication

-The number of interactions between SLScripting, the process executing the QAction, and other processes should be limited to an absolute minimum, as these consume a considerable amount of resources.
-Also limit the number of interactions per second.
+The number of interactions between SLScripting, the process executing the QAction, and other processes should be considered wisely, as these consume a considerable amount of resources.
+The number of interactions per second should also be limited.

 It can occur that a QAction needs to perform an operation that requires some time to complete (e.g. a DMS call).
 In case another call is needed to determine if the operation has finished, you must avoid continuously repeating the call that checks the operation status without leaving time between the calls (for example, by including a Thread.Sleep call in the loop).